ElMaghri/airxelerate/README.md

-# Getting Started with Create React App
+# Airxelerate Assessment Test: React development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and [Devextreme toolkit1](https://js.devexpress.com/)

-## Available Scripts
+## After clone

-In the project directory, you can run:
+after cloning this repo please run  `npm install` or `yarn` to install all  dependencices

-### `npm start`
+### Serve

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode, by runing  `npm start` or `yarn start` Open [http://localhost:3000](http://localhost:3000) to view it in the browser.